thesephist/xin/README.md

 [![GoDoc](https://godoc.org/github.com/thesephist/xin?status.svg)](https://godoc.org/github.com/thesephist/xin)
 [![Build Status](https://travis-ci.com/thesephist/xin.svg?branch=master)](https://travis-ci.com/thesephist/xin)

-Xin is a purely functional programming language inspired by lisp syntax and CSP ideas about concurrency and data sharing.
-Xin aspires to be an expressive, concise language built on a small number of simple elements that work well together.
+Xin is a functional programming language inspired by Lisp and CSP.
+Xin aspires to be an expressive, extensible language built on a small number of simple elements that work well together.
+You can find a deep dive into the language design [in the spec document](SPEC.md).

+Xin is my second toy programming language, after [Ink](https://github.com/thesephist/ink).
+With Xin, I'm specifically exploring ideas around code as a data structure, lazy evaluation in an interpreter context, and streaming evented I/O.

 Here's the fibonacci sequence, written naively in Xin.